sciZer0/newdiscoveries/a/README.md

 * Velocity (v) accumulated by the pushed object at the beginning of any given second is precisely Inertial Velocity of the object at the beginning of the given second;

-* Inertial Distance (D2) is the distance being moved by the object during any given second due to Inertia  — i.e. not due to Pushing (Work) done by Gravitational Force (Invisible Hand) during the given second, but due to Inertia.
+* Inertial Distance (D2) is the distance being moved by the object during any given second due to Inertia  — i.e. not due to Pushing (real Work) done by Gravitational Force (Invisible Hand) during the given second, but due to Inertia.

 The whole thing is that while free-falling, the pushed object during any given second is moving Summary Distance (D) being the sum (the result of the sum) of the two absolutely different sorts of distances, D1 and D2: